telerik/ajax-docs/controls/ajaxmanager/performance-optimization.md

 Consider the HTML in the following example which shows a simple table with labels.
 Having two `AjaxSettings` for both labels will cause two DOM element to update: the spans rendered by `lblStatus` and `lblMessage`, respectively.
 This will make the browser re-calculate the table size twice.

-You can optimize the process by updating the `TABLE` or the outer `DIV` element.
+You can optimize the process by updating the `table` or the outer `div` element.
 Updating the `Header` control will update both labels and will trigger one DOM update only.

 ````ASP.NET
  <div id="Header" style="width: 100%;" runat="server">